accountrev/BetterSaveinstance/README.md

   -  Includes bytecode in the output.
 Useful if you wish to be able to decompile it yourself later.
   -  Default: false
 - SaveCompilationErrors: `boolean`
-  - If a script fails to compile, this option saves the compilation error in the script instead of trying to pass it to the decompiler, which will always result in a fail.
+  - If a script fails to compile, this option saves the compilation error in the script instead of trying to pass it to the decompiler (or savebytecode), which will always result in a fail.
   - Also applies when decompilation is disabled
   - Default: true
 - SaveBytecodeIfDecompilerFails: `boolean`